Anxiety

 Anxiety Symptoms in Men: Signs to Look For and Treatment Options

 A man may be many things to many people – a friend, husband, brother, colleague, boss, hero, or villain – but at the heart of it all, he’s still just a person, with everything that entails.
 Anxiety and anxiety disorders are a daily reality for millions of people across the world.
 Though they typically affect women, anxiety and anxiety disorders also affect many men.
 Discerning the common anxiety symptoms in men can help a man find effective treatment options.
+Plano Christian Counseling offers faith-based guidance to help men navigate anxiety, find peace, and regain control of their well-being.
 How do men experience anxiety?
 Many men don’t often discuss their problems, and that includes struggles with anxiety or anxiety disorders.
 Anxiety affects people of all stripes, and it affects people regardless of gender.
 Men tend to put off getting support when they need it because of ideas of what masculinity is, including the thought that they’re meant to be tough and self-reliant.
 This mindset only makes it harder for men to not only acknowledge issues but to find solutions to them.
 Anxiety is a natural reaction to situations that are or appear threatening.
 It’s the feeling of uneasiness, dread, tension, or fear that often attends these experiences.
 People don’t all feel anxious for the same reason, and they respond to it differently, too.
 While anxiety is often associated with symptoms such as nervousness, sweating, or a rapid heartbeat, anxiety may also go beyond these symptoms.
 When men experience anxiety, they are more likely than women to deal with their anxiety through substance abuse.
 This might differ from women who will often turn to avoidance as a coping mechanism.
-Anxiety in men is often caused by issues such as family dynamics, work stress, heart disease, traumatic events, or a decline in testosterone levels.
-Men experience various types of anxiety and anxiety disorders, and these include obsessive-compulsive disorder, panic disorder, social [...]
+Anxiety in men is often caused by issues such as family dynamics, work stress, heart disease, traumatic events, or a decline in [...]

 Comments Off on Anxiety Symptoms in Men: Signs to Look For and Treatment Options